 Why visit here?

-Berthon Boatyard has been trading continuously since 1877 and the marina, opened in 1968, was one of the first yacht marinas to be built in the UK.
-The marina received its name from Rev. Edward Lyon Berthon, 1813 -1899, who was an English inventor and clergyman.From boyhood Berthon was keenly interested in mechanical science.
+Berthon Lymington Marina received its name from Rev. Edward Lyon Berthon, 1813 -1899, an English inventor and clergyman.From boyhood, Berthon was keenly interested in mechanical science.
 In 1834/35, at the age of 22, he made experiments in the propulsion of boats by a screw propeller.
-He was convinced that this form of propulsion was greatly superior to the paddle wheel which was in use at the time.
-But his model, a two-bladed propeller, was dismissed by the Admiralty as “a pretty toy which never would, and never could, propel a ship”.
-Discouraged by the knock back the young Berthon did not complete the patent.
+He was convinced that this propulsion was superior to the paddle wheel, which was in use at the time.
+But his model, a two-bladed propeller, was dismissed by the Admiralty as "a pretty toy which never would, and never could, propel a ship".
+Discouraged by the knock back, the young Berthon did not complete the patent.
 The idea was then left for Francis Smith to create a more successful version in 1838 that would change shipping forever.
-But that would not be the last of Berthon’s inventions.
+But that would not be the last of Berthon's inventions.

-This request led to Berthon's development of the ‘Berthon Collapsible Lifeboat’.
-‘Berthon Boats’, as they came to be known were wooden framed boats with double linings of canvas sectioned in two watertight envelopes.
-These envelopes assist in buoyancy and provided a measure of protection should the outer canvas be accidentally torn.
-When the prototype boat was demonstrated to Queen Victoria, the Prince Consort, the Princess Royal and the Prince of Wales, the latter commented that a cannonball would go through it easily.
-Berthon enquired by return ‘what a cannonball would not go through’ and the Queen was reported to have been greatly amused.
+This request led to his development of the 'Berthon Collapsible Lifeboat'.
+'Berthon Boats', as they came to be known, were wooden-framed boats with double linings of canvas sectioned into two watertight envelopes.
+These envelopes assist in buoyancy and provide protection should the outer canvas be accidentally torn.
+When the prototype boat was demonstrated to Queen Victoria, the Prince Consort, the Princess Royal, and the Prince of Wales, the latter commented that a cannonball would go through it easily.
+Berthon enquired in return, 'what a cannonball would not go through', and the Queen was reportedly greatly amused.

-Berthon Lymington Marina is one of the best run and most prestigious marinas in the UK.
-Visitors can expect a very high standard and an enjoyable stay in Berthon Lymington Marina.
-Details of the marina’s surrounds are covered in the Lymington entry.
+Berthon Lymington Marina is one of the UK's best-run and most prestigious marinas.
+Visitors can expect a high standard and an enjoyable stay in Berthon Lymington Marina.
+Details of the marina's surrounds are covered in the Lymington Harbour

 What facilities are available?